sanskrit/raw_etexts_english/blogs/manasataramgini/2007-11-18_headed-to-kurukshetra.md

 +++
-title = "Headed to kurukShetraxa0?"
+title = "Headed to kurukShetra ?"

 +++
 We made arrangements for our rendezvous with ST and ekanetra.
 Both